jeffblackadar/hist5706_digital_history/docs/dev_log_3_week_10.md

 ![agents starting from the bottom left](dl3_3.png)

 No problem!
+(I thought then.)
 Cells are stored in the model using an x, y loop in model.py

 ```
         for (contents, x, y) in self.grid.coord_iter():